 - The conviction was not for a violent offense as defined in RCW 9.94A.030 or a crime against persons as defined in RCW 43.43.830.

 This certificate is proof from the Superior Court that you completed all the terms of your convictions.
-This includes all your fines and you successfully completed probation.
-Many times, you can obtain it from the court once you pay your last fine.
+This includes payment of all fines and successfully completion of probation.
+You can often obtain it from the court once you pay your last fine or complete your last term of conviction.
 Other times, however, a person never obtains it even though all your sentence conditions were concluded.
-It that is the case you can request it nunc pro tunc or, in English, retroactively.How do I Expunge a Misdemeanor?
+It that is the case you can request it nunc pro tunc or, in English, retroactively.How Do I Expunge a Misdemeanor?

 The procedure to expunge, or vacate, a misdemeanor conviction is set forth in RCW 9.96.060.